KiMomota/Pano360/README.md

 🚀 The [Pano360 Dataset](https://huggingface.co/datasets/DongZhi/Pano360) contains four scenes (a, b, c, d), including tourism, sports, and special lighting scenes.

-Here is a clean, professional, and well-formatted English version tailored specifically for a **GitHub Release** or **README.md** file.

-You can directly copy and paste the Markdown code below:

-***

 ### 📂 Dataset Directory Structure

 The dataset is organized hierarchically by scene categories, sub-scenes, and focal lengths.
 Below is the detailed layout: